ni/nimi-python/docs/nidcpower/functions.rst

     .. note:: This method is not supported on all devices.
-Refer to `Supported Methods by
-        Device <REPLACE_DRIVER_SPECIFIC_URL_2(nidcpowercref.chm',%20'supportedfunctions)>`__
-        for more information about supported devices.
+Refer to `Supported Methods by Device <REPLACE_DRIVER_SPECIFIC_URL_2(nidcpowercref.chm, supportedfunctions)>`__ for more information about supported devices.

     .. tip:: This method requires repeated capabilities (usually channels).
 If called directly on the